Switching is an easy way to open a new current account and close your old account with your previous bank or building society.

 If your new bank or building society agrees, bank accounts that include an overdraft can switch using the Current Account Switch Service.
 And if you’d like to have an overdraft with your new bank account, speak to your new bank or building society before starting your switch.
 Your new bank or building society will be able to advise if you’re eligible for an overdraft, dependent on their lending criteria and your credit status.

 Yes, all banks and building societies that display the Current Account Switch Guarantee Trustmark will follow the same switching process and must offer the same guarantees.
-There are over 40 participating banks and building societies in the UK and you can see them here.
+The vast majority of UK banks and building societies are on board.
+This means that over 99% of UK current accounts are covered by the Current Account Switch Service..

 If your old or new bank/building society is not signed up with the Current Account Switch Guarantee, then you won’t be able to use the Current Account Switch Service.
 You should talk to your new bank/building society to find out how to switch your account.